-And that’s how there appeared a big mélange of Balkan people in, and around, Alexandria, Va.
+And that’s how there appeared a big mélange of Balkan people in, and around Alexandria, Va.

 One was my age, and for a while we were close friends.
-The older was a few years ahead of us, and had a disability that determined she would not be able to participate in all of life’s experiences.
+The older was a few years ahead of us and had a disability that determined she would not be able to participate in all of life’s experiences.

 That woman created things into reality when and where she could.
 And when she couldn’t, she relied on her endless imagination to bend the world to her will.
-She did this for both daughters, and especially the older one.
+She did this for both daughters, especially the older one.

-Suddenly the life is good.
+Suddenly, life is good.